Early Detection of Social Media Hoaxes at Scale: Results and Discussion

 \subsection{Using Sliding Windows}

-We now experiment the use of sliding windows for the classification \cite{datar2002maintaining}.
+We now experiment with the use of sliding windows for the classification \cite{datar2002maintaining}.
 With sliding windows, we can choose to make use of all the tweets posted so far for a report at time $t$ to classify it, or we can instead make use of a smaller window that only uses the last bit.
-The motivation behind this is that it is expected that Twitter users will show a self-correcting behaviour, potentially being mistaken about the truth of a report in the very early stages, but later correcting themselves as new evidence or more sources are available related to the report.
+The motivation behind this is that we hypothesise that Twitter users will show a self-correcting behaviour, potentially being mistaken about the truth of a report in the very early stages, but later correcting themselves as new evidence or more sources are available related to the report.
 We experiment with different sliding windows by using different percentages.
 For each percentage, we consider the tweets posted within that fraction of time, counting from the end: $w = \{t - (t - t_0) * p, t\}$, where $w$ is the window comprised between: (1) the current time $t$ minus the percentage $p$ of time between the current time and the time of the first tweet was posted, and (2) the current time.

 Table \ref{tab:windows} shows the results of using different time windows: 0.1, 0.25, 0.5, 0.75 and 1.0.
 We use the \textit{social+multiw2v} as the best performing features here for the analysis.
 With these results we observe that the use of sliding windows is not useful, and that it is much better to use all the tweets associated with a report than the last few.
-While we do observe that it is better to keep including new tweets as time goes on, which leads to performance gains, we also see that it is important to include all tweets from the very beginning.
-Results for $t = 0$ are the same in all cases as the use of a window does not have an effect in this case.
+While we do observe that it is better to keep including new tweets as time goes on, which leads to performance gains, we also see that it is important to include all the tweets from the very beginning.
+Note that results for $t = 0$ are the same in all cases as the use of a sliding window does not have an effect in this case.
+These results do not support our hypothesis of a self-correcting behaviour happening among users; while some users may possibly correct themselves, there is no sufficient impact on the model to improve performance, hence not validating our hypothesis.
+Note, however, that we cannot reject the hypothesis for not having investigated it in detail; our experiments lead to the conclusion that the way we modelled this potential self-correcting behaviour leads to performance drop.

+For more results on the impact of sliding windows using other baseline classifiers, please refer to Appendix \ref{ap:baselines}.